TYPO3-svn-archive/t3sec_saltedpw/README.txt

 There's a detection mechanism that tries to find out if an update is needed.
-If so, you will find function "UPDATE!"  when extension has been selection (just to help you: other functions would be "Information", "Edit files", "Backup/Delete") Due to security reasons, the extension's service won't use these updates passwords by default.
+If so, you will find function "UPDATE!"  when extension has been selection (just to help you: other functions would be "Information", "Edit files", "Backup/Delete") Due to security reasons, the extension's service won't use these updated passwords by default.
 If you would like to use them, disable extension configuration variable "forcePHPasswd".

-The provided template is exactely that one of extension feuser_admin, but reduced by one single line which allowed an instant login by transmitting credentials via GET.
+The provided template is exactly that one of extension feuser_admin, but reduced by one single line which allowed an instant login by transmitting credentials via GET.

-Usage with extension feuser_admin: please set following TypoScript to enable usage of Portable PHP password hashing framework
+Usage with extension feuser_admin: please set following TypoScript to enable usage of Portable PHP password hashing framework:

 # plugin.feadmin.fe_users.parseValues.password = trim,saltedHash

 if not set, passwords will be created the common way (clear-text, md5) and FE users might not be able to log in with the provided service